-Linear accelerator
+Linear accelerator treatment machine

-The radiographers cannot stay in the room with you whilst the machine is on, but they are operating the machine and watching you at all times on CCTV cameras.
+The radiographers cannot stay in the room with you whilst the machine is on but they are operating the machine and watching you all the time on CCTV cameras.
 If for any reason you need the radiographers, simply call out and they will immediately stop the treatment and come in.
 You are welcome to bring some music with you on an MP3 player, iPod or CD so you have something to listen to whilst you have your treatment.